 L = 2; indicating that the Length field is 2 octets, which is sufficient to hold the length of the largest possible IEEE 802.11 MPDU, expressed in octets.

+And CCMP with a 256-bit key uses the following values for the CCM parameters:

+M = 16; indicating that the MIC is 16 octets.

+L = 2; indicating that the Length field is 2 octets, which is sufficient to hold the length of the largest possible IEEE 802.11 MPDU, expressed in octets.

 CCM requires a fresh temporal key for every session.
 CCM also requires a unique nonce value for each frame protected by a given temporal key, and CCMP uses a 48-bit packet number (PN) for this purpose.
 Reuse of a PN with the same temporal key voids all security guarantees.

 CCMP MPDU format